 His “Vierne2012” tour attracted international attention and critical acclaim for performing the six organ symphonies of Louis Vierne in marathon sessions in six major North American cities.
 The Los Angeles Times called his performance there “a major surprise of the summer, a true revelation.”

-He has been or is signed to be a featured performer at five conventions of the American Guild of Organists, two pre- or post- AGO convention events, and two Organ Historical Society national conventions.
+He has been or is signed to be a featured performer at six conventions of the American Guild of Organists, two pre- or post- AGO convention events, and two Organ Historical Society national conventions.
 He is widely acknowledged as one of the brightest stars in the new generation of American organists, and was booked to perform from coast to coast during his debut season under professional representation.
-He has been booked to perform professionally in 45 states and the District of Columbia as well as in three other countries, and at venues such as Disney Hall in Los Angeles, Davies Symphony Hall in San Francisco, and The Kennedy Center in Washington DC.
+He has been booked to perform professionally in 43 states and the District of Columbia as well as in three other countries, and at venues such as Disney Hall in Los Angeles, Davies Symphony Hall in San Francisco, and The Kennedy Center in Washington DC.

 Christopher Houlihan is a graduate of Trinity College in Connecticut where he studied with John Rose, his organ teacher from the age of twelve.
 He did his graduate degree work at The Juilliard School in New York where he studied with the Grammy Award winning organist Paul Jacobs.
 He earned the “Prix de Perfectionnement” (equivalent to a university artist’s diploma in the US) from the French National Regional Conservatory in Versailles, and while in France served as assistant musician at the American Cathedral in Paris where he had the honor of performing for the then President and First Lady of the United States, Mr. And Mrs. George W. Bush.